-(21) The instrument of framework agreements has been widely used and is considered as an efficient procurement technique throughout Europe.
+- (21) The instrument of framework agreements has been widely used and is considered as an efficient procurement technique throughout Europe.
 It should therefore be maintained largely as is.
 However, certain concepts need to be clarified, in particular that framework agreements should not be used by contracting authorities which are not themselves party to it; for that purpose, the contracting authorities that are parties to the framework agreement from the origin should be clearly indicated, either by name or by other means, such as a reference to a given category of contracting authorities within a clearly delimited geographical area, so that the authorities concerned can be easily and unequivocally identified.
+Likewise, the framework agreement should not be open to entry of new economic operators once it has been concluded.
 It should also be clarified that contracts based on a framework agreement are to be awarded before the end of the term of the framework agreement itself.
-The needs or the choice of the natural persons concerned should, in the context of framework agreements setting out all the terms and whose subjectmatter is intended for use by natural persons, be included among the objective conditions for determining which of the economic operators, party to the framework agreement, should perform a given task.
-Framework agreements should not be used improperly or in such a way as to prevent, restrict or distort competition.
+Consequently, the duration of the individual contracts based on the framework agreement does not need to coincide with that of the framework agreement. - (21a) The objective conditions for determining which of the economic operators, party to the framework agreement, should perform a given task, such as supplies or services intended for use by natural persons, may, in the context of framework agreements setting out all the terms, include the needs or the choice of the natural persons concerned.